kankuronma/kankuronma/README.md

   - [Train Management System](https://github.com/kankuronma/Train-Management-System)
     *A console / desktop (or web, whatever yours is) system to manage trains, schedules, routes, bookings, and user roles.
 Implements data validation, modular architecture, and CRUD operations.*
   - [Relaxing Fishing Game](https://github.com/kankuronma/Relaxing-Fishing-Game)
-    *A calming fishing simulator with pixel art visuals, fish types, casting mechanics, and collectible progression.*
+    *A custom ADT for a fishing game using both sorted linked lists and hash tables with seperate chaining.*